mahaley22/Uncertainty-Sampling/index.md

 3) Overall uncertainty due to competing information (combining a) and b)), and that is what's used in the rest of the notebook for competing information analysis.

 _Level of information:_

 4) Level of information (raw logit scores)

-_Combining Competing information and Level of Information
+_Combining Competing information and Level of Information:_

 5) Level of information combined with competing information (c)

 Mainly this notebook uses uncertainty due to competing information ((c) metric above.
 However, we that a lack of information could be a used as another selection criterion in some cases.